jamieastley/terraform-aws-valheim-server/README.md

 - (Optional) A 1Password account to utilise the `MAKEFILE` commands
 - An existing SSH key

-### Backend

-An S3 backend is required for the main module, and must be created before running the module.

-If one does not already exist, one can be created via the `modules/backend` module.

 ### Game Server

 #### Required env vars